 In the Jesuit tradition, the faculty of the Social Studies Department focuses on developing students who are reflective and lifelong learners.
-The goal of the Social Studies’ curriculum is to present a course of study that assists students to appreciate a unique national history and acquire information that will enable them to assess historic, geographic, and political changes concerning our nation and the world.
-A priority of the Social Studies’ curriculum is to encourage students to be intellectually competent, open to growth, religious, loving, developing as a leader and committed to doing justice in service for others.
+The goal of the Social Studies’ curriculum is to present a course of study that helps students appreciate a unique national history and acquire information that will enable them to assess historic, geographic, and political changes concerning our nation and the world.
+A priority of the Social Studies curriculum is to encourage students to be intellectually competent, open to growth, religious, loving, developing as a leader and committed to doing justice in service for others.

 Social Studies courses at De Smet Jesuit High School provide:

 - an opportunity for students to understand themselves and to appreciate cultural differences in others.

 - balance and fulfill a need for a human context as students learn about America’s place in contemporary society.

 Through Social Studies, De Smet Jesuit students will have the opportunity to: